praschetan/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/t-config-visitor.md

 # Configure SDK ID Service Options {#configure-sdk-id-service-options}

-You can configure the Adobe Experience Platform Identity Service options on the Manage App Settings page while creating a new app or editing an existing app.
+You can configure the Adobe Experience Cloud Identity Service options on the Manage App Settings page while creating a new app or editing an existing app.

 1. Type information in the following fields under **[!UICONTROL Visitor ID Service]**: